-The department partnered with the Marshfield Clinic Research Foundation and the UW Hospital and Clinics in 2014 to learn more about treestand accidents and how to prevent.
+The Wisconsin DNR partnered with the Marshfield Clinic Research Foundation and the UW Hospital and Clinics in 2014 to learn more about treestand accidents and how to prevent them.
 A thorough review of medical reports found some common themes, the most important of which is that deer hunters often overestimate their ability to avoid accidents.

 "Thinking that 'I am careful' or 'I built that stand myself' do not safeguard you from the fact that accidents can happen to anyone," advises Chief Warden Todd Schaller.

 Wood can rot, tree steps snap, railings fail and climbers slip.
-None of hunters that wound up in trauma center in our study considered these possibilities when they began their climbs.
+None of the hunters that wound up in the trauma center in our study considered these possibilities when they began their climbs.

-Make using a fall-restraint device part of your routine every time you hunt above the ground regardless of whether you hunt with a ladder stand, a tower stand or hang-on stand.
+Use a fall-restraint device every time you hunt above the ground, regardless of whether you hunt with a ladder stand, a tower stand or a hang-on stand.

 One treestand fall survivor shares his story to help others

 Hunters must wear their harnesses for them to work.
 A 2003 survey of Wisconsin gun deer hunters showed that two-thirds of hunters who hunted from treestands owned a harness but less than one-third of them reported actually using the harness.
 Another third did not own a full-body harness.

 Find out which models meet revised national standards: TMA Standards .